-Yellowstone creator Taylor Sheridan has slowly been becoming one of the most prominent western storytellers in Hollywood over the past decade.
+Yellowstone creator Taylor Sheridan has slowly become one of the most prominent western storytellers in Hollywood over the past decade.
 From his modern western films Hell or High Water and Wind River to creating his incredibly popular Paramount Network series, it seems like everyone is buzzing about Sheridan.
-But in the midst of working on the fourth season of his Kevin Costner led drama, Sheridan has announced that not only is he working on multiple Yellowstone spinoffs including a prequel series, but he purchased a massive Texas ranch where one of the shows will be based -- it's known as the Four Sixes Ranch.
+In the midst of working on his Kevin Costner-led drama, Sheridan has announced that not only is he working on multiple Yellowstone spinoffs, including a third prequel series, but he purchased a massive Texas ranch where one of the shows will be based — it's known as the Four Sixes Ranch.

 History of Four Sixes Ranch

 The historic 6666 Ranch was founded by Samuel "Burk" Burnett back in 1870 when Burk purchased 100 heads of cattle and gave them the 6666 brand.
 The massive ranch, which is bigger than the entire city of San Antonio, stayed in the Burnett family until Burk's great-granddaughter Anne Windfohr Marion passed away in 2020.
-Based on instructions left in her will, the ranch was put up for sale for a whopping $347.7 million across the three ranch properties that covers land outside of Lubbock, Amarillo, and the Texas Panhandle.
-Though we don't know the final sale price, we know that Taylor Sheridan is the face of the group that purchased the historic ranch.
+Based on instructions left in her will, the ranch was put up for sale for a whopping $347.7 million across the three ranch properties that cover land outside of Lubbock, Amarillo, and the Texas Panhandle.

 "I can't comment on a pending transaction but I will say this: the legacy of the 6666 Ranch and Miss Marion's vision for the ranch are vital not only to the ranch itself, but the rich heritage of ranching in Texas."